alamgirqazi/blog/muftimenk.md

 <br>

 <p class="message">
 Beware those who are only there when you're doing well.
 They befriend you for some personal gain.
-Value those who value you for who you are
+Value those who value you for who you are.
 </p>

 <br>